 Kissing spine does not always cause pain in horses.
 In fact, some cases of kissing spine are found accidentally while investigating other issues in asymptomatic horses.
 In one study 39% of horses that were radiographed despite lack of back pain still had radiographic changes suggestive of kissing spines.
 [16]

 However, in the same study, 68% of horses that did present for back pain were diagnosed with kissing spine.
-This suggests that this condition is a major contributor to equine back name.
+This suggests that this condition is a major contributor to equine back pain.

 When kissing spine does cause pain it can be quite severe.
 Horses with this condition can experience pain for the following reasons: